-Yes, you can speed up the examination of design patent applications by filing a request for expedited examination (aka Rocket Docket).
-Without the Rocket Docket, the average wait time (pendency) for a first design Office Action is about 16.4 months (as of November 2021).
-Expedited examination reduces the pendency for an initial review to less than 2 months from the grant date of the Rocket Docket request.
-So an expedited design patent application will save approximately 1 year in waiting for the initial examiner review.
+Yes, you can speed up the examination of design patent applications by filing a request for expedited examination also known as Rocket Docket.
+Normally, the average wait time (pendency) for a first design Office Action is about 16.4 months (as of December 2022).
+Expedited examination reduces the pendency for an initial review to roughly 3 to 6 months from the Rocket Docket grant date.
+So an expedited design patent application may save approximately one to two years of wait time for the initial examiner review.

 How to get a design patent quickly

-- Submit complete drawings in compliance with USPTO design drawing requirements;
+- Complete drawings in compliance with USPTO design drawing requirements;

-- Include a statement that a preexamination search was conducted, identifying the field of search such as by U.S. Class and Subclass.
+- A statement that a preexamination search was conducted, identifying the field of search such as by U.S. Class and Subclass.
 The search may be conducted by a foreign patent office;

-- File an Information Disclosure Statement (IDS) citing known, relevant prior art;
+- An Information Disclosure Statement (IDS) citing known, relevant prior art;

-- Pay at least the design application basic filing fee; and
+- Payment of at least the design application basic filing fee; and

-- Pay the expedited examination fee for a design application ($800 for small entity as of the date of this post).
+- Payment of the expedited examination fee for a design application ($640 for small entity as of the date of this post).

-Of all the above requirements, it seems that the preexamination search is most critical.
+Of all the above requirements, the preexamination search takes the most effort.
 Such a visual patent search may also be more expensive especially if a search has not already been performed.
 You can rely on a prior search, for example, by a foreign patent office for a related application.

-Keep in mind that design patent searches are primarily visual so you’ll want to engage an experienced design patent search firm.
+Design patent searches are primarily visual so you should use an experienced design patent search service.
 In this regard, a Rocket Docket Request is somewhat similar to a request for Accelerated Examination in a utility application where a preexamination search is also required.